 happens when cells that are not normal grow in your

 colon or rectum .
-These cells grow together and form tumors.
+These cells grow together and form polyps.
+Over time, some polyps can turn into cancer.
 This cancer is also

 called colon cancer or rectal cancer, depending on where the cancer is.

 has spread to other parts of the body.
 When colon or rectal cancer spreads, it